Harshhhh1701/Drag-Drop/Readme.txt

 Hey.
-I ahve deployed the assignment so view
+I have deployed the assignment so view

 https://drag-drop-omega.vercel.app/